risc0/kailua/README.md

 Kailua enables rollup operators to add a new fault proof contract, compatible with Bedrock contracts `v1.4.0` and above, using the `DisputeGameFactory` rollup instance to their deployment that relies on RISC-Zero zkVM proofs to finalize/dismiss output proposals.

-`FaultProofGame` optimistically allows outputs to be accepted after a timeout if no fraud proof is published against it, or if the output is challenged, waits for a proof to be submitted to decide whether to dismiss the output.
+`KailuaGame` optimistically allows outputs to be accepted after a timeout if no fraud proof is published against it, or if the output is challenged, waits for a proof to be submitted to decide whether to dismiss the output.

 ## Prerequisites
 1. [rust](https://www.rust-lang.org/tools/install)